ibrado/jekyll-stickyposts/README.md

 ---
 ```

-If you're not using a paginator, use something like:
+If you're using the original jekyll-paginate, or not using a paginator at all, use something like:

 ```html
 {% assign sorted = site.posts | sort: "stickiness" %}